-Starting from environmental data, we developed methods that allow to estimate the consumption of psychoactive substances in the population through analysis of drug residues in urban wastewater.
+Starting from environmental data, we developed methods that allow to estimate consumption of psychoactive substances in the population through analysis of drug residues in urban wastewater.

-Identification and study of new types of contaminants
+Identification and study of new contaminants

 The laboratory sustained the identification and the description of some "emerging contaminants", such as those food and environmental contaminants that are not well known and controlled.
 It offers its contribution in the characterization of drugs as environmental contaminants and for the first time in the identification in the environment of abused drugs.
 Currently, projects aimed to monitoring these and other chemical substances for personal care are ongoing, in order to define sources and concentration, to assess the risks and to reduce their environmental impact.
 Another project of this group studies the relationship between the antibiotic environmental pollution and the development of bacterial resistance.

 Assessments of the risk associated to contaminants both for the environment and for humans

 Using data coming from environmental monitoring, the laboratory carries out risk assessments.
 Among contaminants analyzed, those able to exert side effects on aquatic fauna, at the concentrations indeed measured, are identified.
 Risk assessments are also performed considering the co-exposure of organisms to the different contaminants present in the hydrographic system, thus identifying which mixtures could alter the ecosystems balance.
 The laboratory also carries out risk assessments in humans evaluating the exposition through food chain and drinking water consumption, considering the effects of individual contaminants as well as mixtures.